Saccharine-Coal/Pygame-and-Numpy-Programs/README.md

-# Linear-Transformations
+# Programs intended to use for Pygame with utilization of Numpy
+Included:
-Linear transformations of tuples using homogenous coordinates.
+- Linear transformations of tuples using homogenous coordinates.